Learning F2L

 We will start with step 2.
 Yes, funny, but that is easiest to understand.
 We will also assume that the corner and the edge are already in the top layer and separated.

 Now look at the corner piece.
-Where does the sticker in the bottom colour face to?
-Up or to one side?
+Where does the white sticker (the bottom colour sticker) face to?
+Upwards or towards one side?

-- 1/8: Rotate the upper layer until the side sticker of the matches the centre piece.
+• 1/8: Rotate the upper layer until the side sticker of the edge matches the centre piece.

-- 7/8: Turn the top layer so that the pair matches the centre piece.
+• 7/8: Turn the top layer so that the side stickers of the pair match the centre piece.

 Top Stickers of Edge and Corner Match